Skip to content

 • Implicit Flow response typesid_token and token id_token are accepted, though direct implicit is discouraged.

-• ID Token — signed RS256 JWT containing iss, sub, aud, exp, iat, auth_time, nonce, acr when requested.
+• ID Token — signed JWT containing iss, sub, aud, exp, iat, auth_time, nonce, acr when requested.
+Signed with the tenant's jwt_signing key; RS256 is the default and EC keys produce ES256/ES384/ES512 depending on the curve.

 • Nonce — round-tripped and validated to prevent replay.